CarsonScott/Adaptive-Template-Model/README.md

-# Template-Based Approach to Pattern Recognition in Topological Spaces
+# A Template-Driven Approach to High-Level Pattern Recognition

 ## 1. Introduction